xpmatteo/videoworld/README.md

  - copy in the project the LocalDate classes and friends
  - remove dependency from tw-commons jars

- - BEFORE TRAINING
+BEFORE TRAINING

+ - Fix first user story
- - test the sequence of user stories (and didactic intent)
+ - review the sequence of user stories (and didactic intent)
  - Set up a VM with Gitlab with a clone of this repo
  - Set up GO CI on same VM